 You or your solicitor will tender your references, any relevant certificates (for example, the completion of a Road Trauma Awareness Course), medical material and anything else that may assist us to achieve the best possible result on sentence.

-You should stand when the Magistrate formally proceeds to sentence you.
-If the Magistrate speaks directly to you, you should always stand to speak, answer clearly and address the Magistrate as “Your Honour”.
+You should stand when the Magistrate addresses you.
+You should answer clearly and address the Magistrate as “Your Honour”.
 Keep your answers as short as possible but whilst still answering the question you have been asked.

 Clean, business-like attire is recommended to be worn to court.